 Tags are added to a time entry as extra information.
 Time entry tags may be used later to filter data in a report.

 You can attach a tag to a time entry using the time entry editor.
 Click the Select Tags field and choose one or more required tags.

 Moreover, the Allow creating tags on the fly option lets you create tags directly in the time entry’s editor window.
-This option can be disabled in the account settings.
+This option can be disabled in the workspace settings.

-When preparing a report, you can filter tasks by tags.
-Click the Tag filter and select the necessary tag(s) from the drop-down list.
+When preparing a report, you can filter tasks by tags or work types.
+Click the Tag filter and select the necessary tag(s) or work type(s) from the drop-down list.
 Then click Apply Filter.